 There are two primary ways to add listings to your directory:

-data.json file.
-While it ensures high accuracy and allows for personalized vetting, it is incredibly slow and not scalable.
-For a directory of 100 businesses, this could take dozens of hours.
 For a side hustle with a limited time budget, programmatic content is the only viable strategy for initial population.
 You can always manually refine and add more details to individual listings later.

 4.2 The Scraper (Google Colab): Your AI-Powered Data Harvester